 “Market Share” is a typical Silicon Valley term, but not always applied to our transportation choices.

 Our new Caltrain Commuter Coalition – a partnership between the Silicon Valley Leadership Group, Bay Area Council, SPUR and SAMCEDA, along with cutting-edge companies such as LinkedIn, Google and HP – believe that Caltrain Commuter Rail Service should gain “market share” in the Highway 101 corridor.

-Ridership numbers on the 150-year-old system are already impressive: 60,000 weekday passenger trips.
-Yet the Leadership Group believes we can double those numbers – from 60,000 daily trips to 120,000 daily trips – in the next decade.
+Ridership numbers on the 150-year-old system are already impressive: 61,000 weekday passenger trips.
+Yet the Leadership Group believes we can double those numbers – from 61,000 daily trips to more than 120,000 daily trips – in the next decade.